Gladstone Land Co. Forecasted to Earn Q1 2021 Earnings of $0.16 Per Share (NASDAQ:LAND)

 Gladstone Land Co.
-(NASDAQ:LAND) – Equities research analysts at DA Davidson issued their Q1 2021 earnings per share (EPS) estimates for shares of Gladstone Land in a research note issued on Friday, February 26th.
-DA Davidson analyst B. Oxford expects that the real estate investment trust will post earnings of $0.16 per share for the quarter.
-DA Davidson currently has a “Buy” rating on the stock.
+(NASDAQ:LAND) – Wedbush reduced their Q1 2021 earnings estimates for shares of Gladstone Land in a research note issued on Tuesday, March 2nd.
+Wedbush analyst H. Coffey now anticipates that the real estate investment trust will earn $0.16 per share for the quarter, down from their prior forecast of $0.18.
+Wedbush also issued estimates for Gladstone Land’s Q2 2021 earnings at $0.17 EPS, Q3 2021 earnings at $0.18 EPS and FY2021 earnings at $0.70 EPS.

+A number of institutional investors have recently modified their holdings of the business.
+BlackRock Inc. increased its position in Gladstone Land by 17.2% during the 4th quarter.
+BlackRock Inc. now owns 1,515,550 shares of the real estate investment trust’s stock valued at $22,187,000 after purchasing an additional 222,644 shares during the period.
+Amundi Pioneer Asset Management Inc. increased its position in Gladstone Land by 48.5% during the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 354,510 shares of the real estate investment trust’s stock valued at $5,192,000 after purchasing an additional 115,704 shares during the period.
+Northern Trust Corp increased its position in Gladstone Land by 0.6% during the 4th quarter.
+Northern Trust Corp now owns 297,312 shares of the real estate investment trust’s stock valued at $4,352,000 after purchasing an additional 1,864 shares during the period.
+Morgan Stanley increased its position in Gladstone Land by 35.7% during the 4th quarter.
+Morgan Stanley now owns 257,652 shares of the real estate investment trust’s stock valued at $3,772,000 after purchasing an additional 67,764 shares during the period.
+Finally, State of New Jersey Common Pension Fund D increased its position in Gladstone Land by 18.6% during the 4th quarter.
+State of New Jersey Common Pension Fund D now owns 255,000 shares of the real estate investment trust’s stock valued at $3,733,000 after purchasing an additional 40,000 shares during the period.
+32.59% of the stock is currently owned by institutional investors and hedge funds.

-The firm also recently declared a monthly dividend, which will be paid on Wednesday, March 31st.
+The business also recently disclosed a monthly dividend, which will be paid on Wednesday, March 31st.
 Shareholders of record on Thursday, March 18th will be given a dividend of $0.045 per share.
-This represents a $0.54 dividend on an annualized basis and a yield of 3.02%.
+This represents a $0.54 dividend on an annualized basis and a yield of 2.92%.
 The ex-dividend date of this dividend is Wednesday, March 17th.
-Gladstone Land’s payout ratio is 94.74%.
+Gladstone Land’s payout ratio is currently 94.74%.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in LAND.
-BlackRock Inc. raised its position in Gladstone Land by 17.2% during the 4th quarter.
-BlackRock Inc. now owns 1,515,550 shares of the real estate investment trust’s stock valued at $22,187,000 after purchasing an additional 222,644 shares during the last quarter.
-Janney Montgomery Scott LLC raised its position in Gladstone Land by 211.3% during the 3rd quarter.
-Janney Montgomery Scott LLC now owns 225,641 shares of the real estate investment trust’s stock valued at $3,389,000 after purchasing an additional 153,157 shares during the last quarter.
-Schwarz Dygos Wheeler Investment Advisors LLC raised its position in Gladstone Land by 320.0% during the 4th quarter.
-Schwarz Dygos Wheeler Investment Advisors LLC now owns 172,080 shares of the real estate investment trust’s stock valued at $2,519,000 after purchasing an additional 131,105 shares during the last quarter.
-Amundi Pioneer Asset Management Inc. raised its position in shares of Gladstone Land by 48.5% in the 4th quarter.
-Amundi Pioneer Asset Management Inc. now owns 354,510 shares of the real estate investment trust’s stock worth $5,192,000 after acquiring an additional 115,704 shares in the last quarter.
-Finally, WESPAC Advisors LLC bought a new position in shares of Gladstone Land in the 4th quarter worth approximately $1,152,000.
-32.59% of the stock is owned by institutional investors and hedge funds.

 Founded in 1997, Gladstone Land is a publicly traded real estate investment trust that acquires and owns farmland and farm-related properties located in major agricultural markets in the U.S. and leases its properties to unrelated third-party farmers.
 The Company, which reports the aggregate fair value of its farmland holdings on a quarterly basis, currently owns 127 farms, comprised of approximately 94,000 acres in 13 different states, valued at approximately $1.0 billion.